 Sam lead Yohan out of the arcade lounge and back out to the main convention floor, past some more villages and to a door labeled “Goons.”
 Around Sam’s neck hung a mismatched tangle of convention badges from basic laminated paper to the larger electronic badges complete with blinking LEDs, animated displays, and even sound effects.
 In front of all of these was Sam’s Defcon Goon badge.
 Goons were staff and security at Defcon.
 Sam was a little different, more of a Defcon grandpa than security.
 Yohan wasn’t exactly clear on Sam’s role within the Defcon organization, but what was clear was that Sam was well respected by the community and known by most.
 Now that they had made it into some kind of private office, the noise of the convention faded into a pleasant background.

 “You were right Sam.
 It did need an interactive visual element.
 An operator if you will.
-That’s not it, remember more?!
+That’s not it at all, remember when you said it needed more?!
 That is exactly what it needed.”
 It was all rushing out of him.
-“I developed a completely new custom operator station at which a user can examine the machines analysis while simultaneously providing it with a visual feedback cues which are of course looped back into the model’s analysis.
+“I developed a completely new custom operator station at which a user can examine the machine’s analysis while simultaneously providing it with visual feedback cues which are, of course looped back into the model’s analysis.
 This accelerated learning by several orders of magnitude.”

 “Wait, slow down.
 This sounds like great news indeed.
 What is your new data source?”